Today we get to meet Sam Drucker, the jack of all trades in Hooterville.

 Sam is part of the group, but he is not only intelligent but wise.
 He understands the Hooterville folks, but he also understands how sophisticated people view Hooterville folks.
 Sam is content to live there, making a modest living.
 He sleeps in the back room of the store.
 In a review in the New York Times, Sam was described as “a bit of a straight man to the colorfully zany folk of Hooterville.”

-Sam is a busy guy: he’s the postmaster; the constable, the Justice of the Peace; the Superintendent of Schools; the editor and publisher of the World Guardian, the town’s weekly newspaper; the town water commissioner; owns a “bank,” which is a cashbox under the counter; a fireman in the volunteer fire department; and leads the band while playing drums in the Hooterville band.
+Sam is a busy guy: he’s the postmaster; the constable, the Justice of the Peace; the Superintendent of Schools; the editor and publisher of the World Guardian, the town’s weekly newspaper; the town water commissioner; owns a “bank,” which is a cashbox under the counter; a fireman in the volunteer fire department; and conducts music while playing drums in the Hooterville band.
 Where else would Hooterville residents vote than at Drucker’s store?
 When Sam switches from grocer to postman, he dons his official postal worker’s hat.
 Sam claimed to fish and camp in his free time, but I have no idea when he might have had any free time.
 No wonder the guy never got married.

 It’s no secret to us that he and Kate Bradley are in love with each other.
 They have a very strong and special friendship.
 We know they are just waiting for the girls to grow up before they marry and enjoy the rest of their life together.